vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Note that Detsche's hard-to-vary principle is relates to more formalized principles in deep learning such as [the bias-variance trade-off](/ml/double-descent-contrary-to-bias-variance-trade-off) and Occam’s razor.

+## Linux Kernel Creator's Beliefs
 Here are quotes from **Linus Torvalds**:
 > It gives people the excuse to say, 'Oh, nature was just created,' and so the act of creation is seen to be something miraculous.

 Linus references the **Golden Rule** present in the New Testament (Matthew 7:12) and in a different form in the Old Testament (Leviticus 19:18).
+  The second Linus's personal rule is similar to Colossians 3:23 (ESV) "Whatever you do, work heartily" or Ecclesiastes 9:10 (ESV) "Whatever your hand finds to do, do it with your might".

 > "There are like two golden rules in life.
-One is 'Do unto others as you would want them to do unto you.'
-For some reason, people associate this with Christianity.
+One is '_Do unto others as you would want them to do unto you._' For some reason, people associate this with Christianity.
 I'm not a Christian.
 I'm agnostic.
-The other rule is 'Be proud of what you do.'
+The other rule is '_Be proud of what you do._'

 ## Conjecture and Criticism in the Bible